 The jeweler will scratch your item and take a small sample of its material, and its purity can be determined by the way the alloy reacts with the acid.

-You can also do such a test at home.
-All you need to do is buy a gold testing kit, which will contain bottles with nitric acid, and follow the instructions included.
+You can also test gold for purity at home.
+To do so, you will need to buy a gold testing kit, which will contain bottles with nitric acid, and follow the instructions included.

 Converting Gold Karats to a Percentage